JacksonWuxs/DaPy/README.md

 ========================================================
-As a light data processing and analysis library，DaPy is committed to saving data scientists the time of analyzing datasets and improving the efficiency of data scientists.
+As a light data processing and analysis library，DaPy is committed to saving data scientists the time of analyzing datasets and improving the efficiency of research.
 We hope that DaPy can help data scientists process or analysis their datasets more quickly and easily.